jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 All of these are described more in depth below.
 ___
 ### 1. Add more features to the current model.
-Our current model isn't horrible, but could use some more information from the original dataset for determining splits.
+Our current model has ~60-70% accuracy, which is better than a coin flip but could use some improvement.
 Your job is to add an additional feature (or features if you so choose) to the `Email` class.
 Some ideas include:

 1) Character percentage.
 2) Removing special characters from input